-Brandon Eggum is entering his first season as the Gophers’ head coach after spending the past five seasons serving as the program’s head assistant coach.
-The coming 2016-17 season will be Eggum’s 16th on the wrestling team staff.
-Prior to assuming an assistant coach role in 2004, Eggum served as the team’s strength and conditioning coordinator (2000-2004).
+Brandon Eggum completed his first season as the Gophers’ head coach in 2016-17 after spending the previous five seasons serving as the program’s head assistant coach.
+Last season was Eggum's 16th on the wrestling team staff.
+Prior to assuming an assistant coach role in 2004, Eggum served as the team’s strength and conditioning coordinator (2001-2004).

 Since joining the staff, Eggum has played a part in national title runs by Luke Becker, Jared Lawrence, Dustin Schlatter and Jayson Ness, as well as two-time champions Damion Hahn, Cole Konrad and Tony Nelson.
 All seven of those young men also won Big Ten titles with Eggum on staff, but the list of Big Ten champs during Eggum’s tenure also includes: Garrett Lowney, Owen Elzen, Ryan Lewis, Leroy Vega, Jacob Volkmann, Mack Reiter, C.P.
 Schlatter, Roger Kish, Mike Thorn, Kevin Steinhaus, Dylan Ness and Chris Dardanes.
 The list of All-Americans under Eggum’s watch goes on even longer.